-In summary, staff members were observed to be caring, professional and patient in their interactions with the residents.
-Residents could access the majority of their home, they had good access to activities both in the community and home setting.
+In summary, the inspector observed caring, pleasant and respectful interactions between the residents and the staff team.
 The service had adopted a least restrictive approach to delivering care and support and were found to be actively reviewing and reducing restrictions were possible.